kreyazulh/EMPATH/README.md

 - **MediaPipe Holistic Integration:** Utilizes advanced landmark extraction techniques for optimal detection and tracking, with configurable parameters to balance performance and inference time.
 - **Ensemble Learning with Transformers:** Employs an ensemble of Transformer models to enhance prediction accuracy and reliability.
-- **Regression Model for Missing Keypoints:** A specialized approach to address the challenge of missing data in sign language video frames, ensuring comprehensive analysis.
+- **Interpolation Model for Missing Keypoints:** A specialized approach to address the challenge of missing data in sign language video frames, ensuring comprehensive analysis.
 - **Extensive Dataset Evaluation:** Rigorously trained, tested, and validated across multiple datasets to highlight EMPATH's strengths and areas for improvement.
 - **Adaptability to Diverse Linguistic Contexts:** Demonstrated success in recognizing a broad range of sign languages, with a focus on Bangla Word-Level Sign Language.